jgimeno/taskreporter/README.md

 vendor/bin/doctrine orm:schema-tool:update --force
 ```

+#### Configure mail settings

-Next configure your own email settings on file *config/settings.yml*.
+You can define your email settings on file *config/settings.yml*.

-Then you can start playing with the commands:
+#### Configure mail template

+In the folder *config/template/mail.dust* you will see a basic template that you can tweak using the Dust template engine (http://cretz.github.io/dust-php/).

+You can use another engine for templates just creating another object that implements the *MailTemplateInterface*.

+### Usage

 #### Add a new task